 Examples of Earnest Money Deposit and Contingencies

-Example A: The buyers offer a purchase price that is accepted.
-The buyers state in the purchase contract that if the home does not pass inspection, then the transaction is void and the earnest deposit is returned.
+Example A: the buyer offers a purchase price that is accepted.
+The buyer states in the purchase contract that if the home does not pass inspection, the transaction is void and the earnest deposit is returned.

-Example B: The buyer to the sales contract places a financing contingency into the agreement.
-The time period to make a mortgage application and obtain a mortgage approval is 45 days.
-The mortgage loan process takes longer than 45 days and the buyers learn during the mortgage loan process that their credit score has declined and they are not approved.
+Example B: the buyer to the sales contract places a financing contingency into the agreement.
+The time to make a mortgage application and obtain a mortgage approval is 45 days.
+The mortgage loan process takes longer than 45 days and the buyer learns that their credit score has declined and they are not approved.
 According the their sales agreement, they lose their deposit because they exceeded the 45 days to get an approval.
 They do not get their good faith deposit back because they were not approved.

-Example C: The buyers are in a highly competitive market.
-There are bidding wars and the buyers waive their home inspection.
+Example C: the buyer is in a highly competitive market.
+There are bidding wars and the buyer waives their home inspection.
 The mortgage lender still requires the home to go through the appraisal process.
 In the appraisal, the appraiser notes some structural damage.
-The buyers get cold feet and want to back out of the deal.
+The buyers gets cold feet and wants to back out of the deal.
 They want their considerable deposit money back because of what the appraisal report reveals.
 Since the parties waived their home inspection, the seller can cause the real estate purchase agreement to proceed.
-The buyers will lose their earnest deposit since there was no sale contingency related to the condition of the home.
+The buyer will lose the earnest deposit since there was no sale contingency related to the condition of the home.

 Sally and Tom have a child.
 It is important to them to send their child to a school located in the school district where the new home resides.
 As a contingency to the purchase agreement, they need to confirm that the school will accept their child’s application to attend.
 They write into the agreement that they have up to 10 days from the date of the signed agreement to obtain the school approval; they can notify the seller within the 10 days that they are canceling the transaction if their application is denied and get their earnest money back.